 At this point in time, the discussions on total value locked in DeFi would draw references to the rise of NFTs, DeFi, and other decentralized solutions.
 What is the significance of total value locked in the emerging world of decentralized finance?
 The following post offers a detailed explanation of total value locked and its importance, as well as the methods for calculating TVL.

 Want to learn and understand the scope and purpose of DeFi?
 Enroll Now in DeFi Introduction Course

 What is Total Value Locked?

 At the same time, it is also one of the critical metrics for DeFi platforms associated with swapping and lending.
 Why?
-The importance of TVL in DeFi becomes quite clear with the ability to direct influence usability and returns from DeFi applications for end-users.
-DeFi applications generally seek a higher TVL value for drawing in more users.
+The importance of TVL in DeFi becomes quite clear with the ability to directly influence usability and returns from DeFi applications for end-users.
+DeFi applications generally seek a higher TVL value to draw in more users.
 How?
-Higher TVL suggests the capabilities of the DeFi platform for efficient swaps alongside desired supply of liquidity in lending markets.
+Higher TVL suggests the capabilities of the DeFi platform for efficient swaps alongside the desired supply of liquidity in lending markets.